-10 Use of reasonable force
+11 Use of reasonable force

-- 10.1 The School strives to provide a safe learning environment for all pupils.
-All members of staff (and anyone whom the Headteacher has given the responsibility to be in charge or in control of the pupils) are lawfully permitted to use reasonable force to prevent pupils committing an offence, injuring themselves or others, damaging property, and to maintain good order and discipline in the classroom. - 10.2 This power extends to times when staff are lawfully in charge of pupils but are off the school premises i.e. on a school trip.
+11.1 The School strives to provide a safe learning environment for all pupils.
+All members of staff (and anyone whom the Head Teacher has given the responsibility to be in charge or in control of the pupils) are lawfully permitted to use reasonable force to prevent pupils committing an

+- offence, injuring themselves or others, damaging property, and to maintain good order and discipline in the classroom. - This power extends to times when staff are lawfully in charge of pupils but are off the school premises i.e. on a school trip.
 There is no definition of when it is reasonable to use force and every situation will have to be judged by the person in charge at that time.
-The degree of force used should be the minimum needed to achieve the desired result. - 10.3 Sometimes, pupils may get anxious or agitated and strategies used to help pupils calm down such as using communication skills, distraction techniques and removing triggers may not yield results.
-On rare occasions staff may have to use physical interventions to ensure the pupil's own safety, the safety of other pupils and staff, or to ensure that property is not seriously damaged. - 10.4 All incidents where pupils need to be held to help them to calm down will be recorded, any Behavioural Additional Needs Plan reviewed and parents will be informed as a matter of course.
+The degree of force used should be the minimum needed to achieve the desired result. - 11.3 Sometimes, pupils may get anxious or agitated and strategies used to help pupils calm down such as using communication skills, distraction techniques and removing triggers may not yield results.
+On rare occasions staff may have to use physical interventions to ensure the pupil's own safety, the safety of other pupils and staff, or to ensure that property is not seriously damaged. - 11.4 All incidents where pupils need to be held to help them to calm down will be recorded on a care and control form, reviewed by SLT and parents will be informed as a matter of course.